Lycan-Xx/stack-shooter-reddit/README.md

-## 🧛 Vampire Siege
+## 🧛 Stack Shooter: Vampire Siege

-An intense top-down shooter game built for Reddit's Devvit platform.
-Defend against endless waves of vampires, collect powerful upgrades, and hold your ground as long as you can in this fast-paced survival shooter.
+An intense top-down survival shooter game built for Reddit's Devvit platform.
+Defend against endless waves of vampires, collect powerful upgrades, and hold your ground as long as you can in this fast-paced action game.

 ### What Makes This Game Unique